sammancoaching/website/learning_hours/testable_design/bottom_up_design.md

 nav_order: 5
 ---

-# 9. One function at a time
+# One function at a time, bottom up

 This kata is a couple of steps up in difficulty from Leap Years.
 You are designing one main function with several helper functions.
 You test drive the implementation one helper function at a time.
 The group learns about this strategy for breaking down a problem into pieces suitable for TDD.